Atlas of plant and animal histology

 Aquiferous parenchyma

-Although all parenchymatic cells store some amount of water, those of the aquiferous parenchyma are specialized in this function.
+Although all parenchymatic cells store some amount of water, the cells of the aquiferous parenchyma are specialy adapted to this function.
 They are large cells with a thin cell wall and a very large vacuole, where water is stored.
+Commonly, the vacuole occupies up to 90% of the cell volume, while it is 70-80% in other tissues.
 Their cell walls are able to fold and unfold to alternate between dry and wet periods.
 This ability prevents the destruction of the cell.
 A dry environment modifies the cell wall by changing its molecular components, namely pectin, hemicellulose, and proteins such as expansins.
-The larger amount of water is stored within the cells (simplast).
-However, some species may store water in the intercellular spaces (apoplast), where a polysaccharide substance known as mucilage can retain the water.
+The larger amount of water is stored within the cells (symplast).
+However, some species may store water in the intercellular spaces (apoplast).
+In some cells, the water is retained by a polysaccharide substance known as mucilage that can be either intracellular or extracellular and associated with the cell walls.

-Water-storing cells may be just doing this function (hydrenchyma), or they may perform photosynthesis too.
+Water-storing cells may be just carry out this function (hydrenchyma), or they may perform photosynthesis too.
 If they perform photosynthesis, chloroplasts are close to the plasma membrane.
-The small organs of the plant specialized in storing water do not usually contain structural elements.
+The small organs of the plant specialized in storing water generally lack structural elements.
 The water pressure is the mechanical supporting force.
 It makes it easy for them to shrink during the dry season.
 However, large organs that store water show supporting structures that still allow some volume changes.

 4. Aeriferous parenchyma